orb15/tas/README.md

 In both cases, the DM's provided are not the final DM's; player skill level, the use of a local broker (or underworld fixer in the case of  Illegal Goods) or in-universe reasons may adjust this DM before it is used to determine price information.

 Note that while Illegal Goods are likely to show up as an available Trade Lot, they are not actually made available to the players without roleplay or use of a local 'fixer' or underworld broker to provide access to these goods.
 Finally, note that some goods that are generally considered legal on a generic world (e.g. Weapons) may be illegal on a given world based on Law Level or other in-universe reasons.
-The referee will need to determine if the goods are just not avaiolable at all, or if they are available, but heavily controlled to ensure their immediate export off world.
+The referee will need to determine if the goods are just not available at all, or if they are available but heavily controlled to ensure their immediate export off world.

 Usage: `> tas trade spec <current-world> <buy|sell> [flags]` where
 &nbsp;&nbsp;&nbsp;&nbsp;current-world is required and is the name of the world the player's are currently on